kitsudaiki/OpenHanami/README.md

 The concept is not perfect and also has some disadvantages, which are the result of the architecture
 itself:

--   Very inefficient for binary input, where inputs of single nodes of the network can only be 0 or 1, without values in between

 -   A single synapse needs more memory than in a classical network.
 The hope is, in bigger tests, it becomes much more efficient compared to fully meshed layered networks.